raymondkim777/SmartCalendarUpdated/README.md

 The website was created with React and TailwindCSS.
 As user interactivity was required for most pages, the project includes heavy use of NextJS client components.
 In particular, server components fetched all necessary information from APIs, after which client components were called as children to render the UI.

-The main homepage is an interactive calendar with day, week, and month views.
+The main homepage is an interactive calendar with day, group, and month views.

 ![image](https://github.com/user-attachments/assets/c9d16177-0f4c-48b5-9e3e-79577f174526)